GLOBAL MARKETS-Stocks, oil tumble as China economy concerns mount

 * China stocks circuit breaker suspended

-* Gold posts best 4-day run in a year (Updates to U.S. market close)
+* Gold posts best 4-day run in a year (Updates prices, changes comment)

 By Rodrigo Campos

-NEW YORK, Jan 7 (Reuters) - Shares on major exchanges fell for a sixth straight day on Thursday and crude oil prices touched multi-year lows as investors fretted over the state of China’s economy and its ability to stabilize its stock market.
+NEW YORK, Jan 7 (Reuters) - Shares on major exchanges fell for a sixth consecutive day on Thursday and crude prices touched multi-year lows as investors fretted over the state of the Chinese economy and its ability to stabilize its stock market.

+China suspended a circuit breaker set up at the start of 2016 that stopped trading for the day when stocks fell 7 percent, a halt that had already triggered twice this week.

+Analysts and investors said the mechanism, put in place to avoid market volatility, may have backfired.

 “People see the weakness in China and in the overall equity market and think there’s going to be an impact on corporations here in the United States,” said Robert Pavlik, chief market strategist at Boston Private Wealth in New York.